saschazesiger/Proxy-Grabber-and-Checker/readme-template.md

 Ultra Slow (7s+ Ping) | ```#var-ultraslow``` | [GitHub](https://github.com/saschazesiger/Free-Proxies/blob/master/proxies/ultraslow.txt) | [RAW](https://raw.githubusercontent.com/saschazesiger/Free-Proxies/master/proxies/ultraslow.txt)

 ------------------------------------------------------------------

-## 📋 Description

-Proxies from various sources are regularly crawled and validated in this repository.
-Subsequently, they are divided into type and speed.
-All lists can be downloaded in the section above.
-The source code for the crawler & checker can be found in the links section.
-Since these are free proxies that anyone can use without restriction, they are mostly slow, insecure and blacklisted.
-Nevertheless they are suitable for testing and other (legal) activities.
-(I don't take any liability)

 ## 🏠 Providers
 | Website  | Number of Proxies fetched |